trezor/trezor-firmware/docs/bootloader.md

 | 0x0220 | 415    | reserved | not used yet (zeroed) |
 | 0x03BF | 1      | sigmask | vendor signature indexes (bitmap) |
 | 0x03C0 | 64     | sig | vendor aggregated signature of the firmware header |

-## Various ideas

-* Bootloader should be able to read vendor + firmware header and send info about FW to client in features message.
-* Bootloader should not try to run firmware if there is not any.
-* Storage wiping rule: Don't erase storage when old FW and new FW are signed using the same key set.
-Otherwise erase.
-* Bootloader should send error to client when firmware update fails and allow client to try one more time.
-This prevents storage area erasure by accident.